Chichester boat sales office now open! Read more.

 What are the different types of boats?

 Type ‘different types of boats’ into Google, and you’ll find lists citing 30 or more.
-If you’re new to the boating world, such lists can be a tad confusing, especially as they’ll likely include boat types you’ve not heard of before.
+If you’re new to the boating world, such lists can be confusing, especially as they will be likely to include boat types you’ve not heard of before.

 These include open day boats, bowrider boats, pontoon boats, centre console boats, cuddy cabin boats, jet boats, and cabin cruisers.